jmagman/flutter-wiki/Tree-hygiene.md

    directory).
 If any tests break, especially the `customer_testing` tests, please see the breaking change policy section below for details on how to proceed.

-   The `flutter-build` test isn't checking your PR, it's letting you know whether the tree itself is passing the tests right now (including post- commit tests).
+   The `luci-flutter` test isn't checking your PR, it's letting you know whether the tree itself is passing the tests right now (including post- commit tests).
 If it is red, help out the team in fixing the tree before continuing.
 It is everyone's job to keep the tree green.